JBadgerW/jons_pickers/README.md

 A very basic terminal-based file picker with two modes, multi-file and single-file.
-Its behavior attempts to mimic both the bash Tab autocomplete, but also the auto-filtering behavior I saw in the Fresh text editor.
+Its behavior attempts to mimic both the bash Tab autocomplete and also the auto-filtering behavior I saw in the Fresh text editor.

 ## File Picker vs Object Picker

 There are two different functions available: file_picker and object_picker.
-The first transverses a file system and allows you to pick a file/files which it returns in a list.
+The first traverses a file system and allows you to pick a file/files which it returns in a list.

 The other one, object_picker, takes a list of objects and allows